Oia, Greece: Cityscape

 At the pinnacle point of Oia is the ruined castle which was the seat of the Argyri family under the Venetians and serves as a lookout point with a complete 360-degree view.
 It is also called Fort Londsa.
+This castle was part of the same Venetian defense system as Pyrgos and was once one of the island’s strongest fortresses.
 One of the most recognisable buildings in the town is an old windmill, which often appears on postcards.
 There are many kiosks offering a range of ethnic goods, handicrafts, jewellery and souvenirs, and several small art galleries, including Art Gallery Oia and The Art Gallery.
 The town also has numerous restored churches, including Panagia church; some were built in memory of sailors.

 Other infrastructure and cultural facilities available in the town are a cultural centre, a bank, ATMS cash services, an internet café, a bus station, a post office, a health clinic and pharmacy, apart from the cafes, bars, restaurants and taverns on the coastal path.
 The Weaving Mill near the Maritime Museum has many looms and produce fine textiles which are on sale.
 Also traded in the town are agricultural products like honey, wine, capers and fava beans.

 One of the most popular attractions in the town is sunset viewing.
 It is a special event every evening in Oia from the Sunset Seranade point.
 At this time the town is crowded with people to watch the spectacle, when the white houses and the caldera catch all the colours of the setting sun for a few seconds.